kcaisley/frida/docs/detectors.md

 # Questions:

 Can TSV and wafer bonding (thin hybrid) be used with Silicon only, or also with Ge, GaAs, CdTe, Diamond?
+TSV and wafer bonding (limits on process?)
+Available in 28nm or 65nm?.
+It looks like maybe so: With 'Vist-last' TSVs provided by CEA-Leti and Fraunhofer IZM.
+Bonn-IZM project is already in this vein.

+It's [often said](doi.org/10.1088/1748-0221/11/01/C01007) that TimePix chips are for spectroscopic X-ray imaging, but I don't understand how their counting discriminator can perform spectroscopy.
+Perhaps as it can look at TOT?

+Where do the wafer for ATLAS come from?
+Are they LFoundary based?

+When we say 'back-scattering' is bad, is this in the sensor volume?
+Can we improve this by thinning the sensor but having bump bonds?
+Despite this supposed issue, there appear to be several examples of hybrid-detectors which are

 How to integrate with Allpix?
 Can Allpix be used to Xray and Electron detectors?
 How does it compare with Pyxel or Fluka 2005?